leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

      \ldots &= t_4 \\
      \ldots &= t_5.

-Lean has a mechanism to model calculational proofs like this.
+Lean has a mechanism to model such calculational proofs.
 Whenever a proof of an equation is expected, you can provide a proof using the identifier ``calc``, following by a chain of equalities and justification, in the following form:

 .. code-block:: text